 I am originally from Bangkok, Thailand.
 My major was Russian and I worked with Russian natives for a few years as a national athletic team interpreter.
 I have always had a passion for working with languages.
 I had done it at home and wanted to have an experience abroad so I came to America.
 I picked up a few different jobs and finally settled in at the Law Library of Congress.

 How would you describe your job to other people?

-Why did you want to work in the Library of Congress?
+Why did you want to work at the Law Library of Congress?

 What’s something most of your co-workers do not know about you?

 Everyone who knows me here knows all about me – especially my love of animals and my daughter.
 I always have pictures to show of both.

 Today’s interview is a guest post by Liah Love Caravalho, a program specialist in the Office of Legislative and External Relations of the Law Library of Congress.
 Below, Liah provides an interview with Kenneth W. Mack, inaugural Lawrence D. Biele Professor of Law at Harvard University.
 Prof. Mack was a speaker at the 2013 Library […]

 Today’s interview is with Michele Chisholm, a copyright licensing specialist at the U.S. Copyright Office and the current president of the Library of Congress chapter of Blacks in Government (BIG).
 Describe your background.
 I am a native Washingtonian, who grew up in the segregated South during the peak of the civil rights movement.
 My […]

 Kelly Yuzawa is a specialist in legislative information systems management within the Congressional Research Service (CRS) of the Library of Congress.
 Kelly works with Amy, who was interviewed last week, in CRS.
 This continues our Congress.gov interview series that also included Meg, Rich, Barry, Rohit, Andy, Val, and Stephen.
 Describe your background.
 I grew up in California and Oregon.
 I was a Japanese/Asian Studies […]